Export To PDF in MAUI DataGrid (SfDataGrid)

 Export DataGrid to PDF format with all columns fit in view

-Exporting the grid from a specified page and point
+Exporting from a specific page and position

 The SfDataGrid allows exporting data to a specific starting position on a particular PDF page using the following options: